 Other important things to consider when you move to Barcelona

 Picturing yourself living in Barcelona is one thing, working out whether it’s feasible to actually live there is something entirely different.
-This moving To Barcelona in 2023 an Expat Guide will help with this section, about the cost of living and other things.
+This moving To Barcelona in 2023 an Expat Guide will help with this section, about the cost of living and other things you need to know about.

 The thought of spending long, warm summer days exploring the city’s maze of alleyways and narrow streets whilst immersing yourself in culture, treating yourself to a shopping trip, and smelling the intoxicating aromas of rice dishes and tapas as you go, is all well and good, but can you afford to do the shopping?
 Will you be able to cope with all that walking?